-RCTC offers various degree options as an Administrative Assistant, Administrative Assistant: Legal Emphasis, a Customer Service Administrative/Specialist and a certificate program as a Software Application Specialist Certificate provides a benchmark for students to measure their computer skills.
+RCTC offers various degree options as an Administrative Assistant, Administrative Assistant: Legal Emphasis, a Customer Service Administrative/Specialist and a certificate program as a Software Application Specialist.
+Administrative Assistant and Customer Service coursework develops office skills, knowledge, and attitudes sought by today's employers.
+Extensive training is provided in communications, current software applications, internships, and other office-related technology.
+The Software Application Specialist Certificate provides a benchmark for students to measure their computer skills.
 Graduates will have a mastery of computer software skills.